-While any hair-color journey will entail a certain amount of maintenance, you might be surprised by how easy the upkeep is for such a luxe-looking shade.
-Depending on your natural hair color, red-mahogany will require slightly more maintenance, while brown-mahogany might require almost none at all.
-(We have all the hair-color upkeep tips, in case you need 'em.)
+While any hair color journey will entail a certain amount of maintenance, you might be surprised by how easy the upkeep is for such a luxe-looking shade.
+Depending on your natural hair color, red-toned mahogany will require slightly more maintenance, while a more brown mahogany might require almost none at all.
+(We have all the hair color upkeep tips, in case you need 'em.)

-And, no, it doesn't have to be autumn for you to want to inject some cinnamon spice into your look.
-From a bold red ombré to muted brown lowlights, find 40 warm mahogany-hued hair ideas that look incredible on every skin tone, all year long.
+It doesn't have to be autumn for you to want to inject some cinnamon spice into your look.
+From a bold red ombré to muted brown lowlights, find 37 warm mahogany hair color ideas that look incredible on every skin tone, all year long.

 Meet the Expert

 - George Papanikolas is a Matrix brand ambassador and celebrity colorist who divides his time between salons in Los Angeles, New York, and Dubai.